 Winter isn't everyone's favorite season in Toronto.
-Snow, wind and cold temperatures can make it tempting to stay indoors.
-But that would mean missing out on some fun (and budget-friendly) cold weather activities.
-Embrace the season while also saving money with some of the best free and cheap things to do in Toronto in the winter.
+Between the snow, wind, and sub-zero temperatures, it's tempting to hunker down indoors and avoid being outside.
+But that would mean missing out on some fun (and budget-friendly) cold-weather activities that make the most of Toronto's chilly climate.
+Embrace the season while also saving money with some of the best free and cheap things to do in Toronto, adapted for the winter.

 Tour Steam Whistle Brewery